tjguk/networkzero/docs/index.rst

 What can I use it for?
 ----------------------

-Anything which needs one machine or process to talk to another across a network.
+Anything which can make use of one machine or process to talk to another across a network.
 For example:

     * Sending commands to a robot
     * Sending data from an RPi with a sensor to a graphing PC and a long-term storage log